artefactory/smartparks/web app/README.md

 ![Configuration page](https://cdn-images-1.medium.com/max/3826/1*YYhcod4HJDHYOBHS1I6MtA.png)

-### Deployment
+## Deployment

-The very final step is to deploy the app to make it accessible from the internet and only from our localhost.
+The very final step is to deploy the app to make it accessible from the internet and not only from our localhost.

 Both [Cloud Run](https://cloud.google.com/run) and [App Engine](https://cloud.google.com/appengine) are suitable options for deploying a Streamlit web app, but there are some differences to consider when deciding which one to use.